botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 >Cross-Site Request Forgery vulnerability allows an attacker to force users to perform actions that they do not intend to perform.

->Refresh password POST request,then change username parameter to administrator while logged in as low priv user
+>Refresh password POST request,then change username parameter to administrator while logged in as low priv user, CSRF where token is not tied to user session

 ```html
 POST /refreshpassword HTTP/1.1